cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 *Experimental*

-Themes may bring their front stacks in addition to those used by mdcms sites.
+Themes may bring their front stacks in addition to those used by Lightweight CMS sites.
 Therefore, you should not delete all assets under *public* while processing or compiling assets.
 Instead, you should set a list of directories and files to delete during asset building.

 Currently, you have to edit such lists in *build* scripts.
 We may change it later.